tannakartikey/tannakartikey.github.io/_posts/2020-08-30-why-do-i-freelance-and-why-should-you-too.md

 title:  "Why I freelance, and why should you too."
 ---

 I kicked off my career by working at a typical 9 to 6 IT firm.
 A few days into the job, I realized I was wasting my time.
-Outside the office, I wouldn't need a break-even after working for hours.
+Outside the office, I wouldn't need a break even after working for hours.
 But at the office, I would keep eyeing the clock, and there were many others like me!
 So I realized I wasn't the one malfunctioning!

 There are times when you feel like starting your day late or feel like cooking a delicious meal for yourself and your wife or come across something worth learning and spending a few hours over it.
 It can even be beautiful weather worth going out for a walk!
 In such times, we cannot command our minds to kindle the mood to work even when we don't want to.